Battle of Kendari: Retreat inland

-After the capture of Kendari II, Dutch troops went in a headlong retreat to Tawanga town on the Koneweha River, where from there they would began the guerrilla fight.
+After the capture of Kendari II, Dutch troops went in a headlong retreat to Tawanga town on the Koneweha River, where from there they would begin the guerrilla fight.
 Capt.
 Anthonio and his group went west to make a shortcut to Ambekari (Ambekairi).
 Lt.
 Aronds' group, which was down to just 4 (including himself), had joined forces with Anthonio near Mandiodo, a coastal village northwest of Kendari City.
 Still, this new group ended up aimlessly wandering through Central Celebes before eventually arriving at Enrekang in Southern Celebes on 8 March.

 Meanwhile, Capt.
 Van Straalen's Group headed for Mawila, east of Kendari II after leaving the airfield.
 Along the way, he split the group, ordering Sgt.
 Maj.
 J.C.W. van Ploeg to take command of the second one and marched them to Tawanga via Ammoesoe (Amesiu).
 Van Straalen, on the other hand, went to Motaha, where he joined forces with the two brigades who were tracking down the deserters.
 The combined group arrived at Tawanga on 31 January and began to set up their base, including a radio station at Sanggona.
 Two days later, Ploeg's group reported in with 20 troops.

 The troops on Kendari II (divided under Schalen, Vellinga and Bruijnius) headed southward, not knowing of the rendezvous point at Tawanga.
 Schalen marched for 8 to 10 days before finally reaching Tawanga on 14 February.
 Bruijnius' group (33 soldiers) ended up south of the Boroboro Mountains on the first week of February.
 Unsure about where the assembly base actually was, he decided to leave Celebes and managed to reached Timor.
 Part of the group (machine-gunners) were garrisoned at Koepang (Kupang), while the other part (AA gunners) left for Java.
 Vellinga's group encountered Japanese forces en route to Tawanga, where he and several others died in the ensuing firefight.